andywarren/aw_simple_sorter/readme.txt

 4. Responsive and mobile ready!

 == Changelog ==

+= 0.3 =
+* No plugin changes, just updated compatibility to WordPress v4.3.1

 = 0.2 =
 * Update plugin documentation/readme.txt to include notice of plugin requiring wp_footer() in theme.